 Cermaq is constantly working on developing its supply management practices, and acknowledge the complexity of our supply chain.
-In 2017, no significant actual and potential negative impacts were identified in the supply chain concerning human rights impacts, labor practices or impact on society.
+In 2018, no significant actual and potential negative impacts were identified in the supply chain concerning human rights impacts, labor practices or impact on society.
+During 2018, we conducted an audit of the governance systems and controls of one of our major suppliers.
 Some key environmental issues within feed processing are to ensure that the raw materials used are not overexploited and that the ecological and carbon footprints are minimized.
 As our main feed supplier, we present EWOS indicators concerning marine and terrestrial raw material use under the indicator CEQ8.
 More information about EWOS energy use and CO2 emissions can be found in indicator 302-2.
 More details can also be found in the EWOS Sustainability Report.